DocsTracking MethodsWarehouse Connectors

 Lookup Tables

 A Lookup Table is useful for enriching Mixpanel properties (e.g. content, skus, currencies) with additional metadata.
-Learn more about Lookup Tables here (opens in a new tab).
-Do note the limits of lookup tables indicated here (opens in a new tab).
+Learn more about Lookup Tables here.
+Do note the limits of lookup tables indicated here.

 Here’s an example table that illustrates what can be loaded as lookup table in Mixpanel.
 The only important column is the ID, which is the primary key of the table that is eventually mapped to a Mixpanel property